daniellimws/daniellimws.github.io/_ctfs/stack-ctf-20/password-manager/2020-12-10-password-manager.md

     return res
 ```

-With the functions defined, I replicate the part where the password is transformed.
+With the functions defined, I replicate the part where the input is transformed.

 ```py
 password_bvs = []